parafoxia/analytix/README.md

 ## Features

 - Pythonic syntax lets you feel right at home
-- Dynamic error handling saves hours of troubleshooting, and makes sure only valid requests count toward your API quota
+- Dynamic error handling saves hours of troubleshooting and makes sure only valid requests count toward your API quota
 - A clever interface allows you to make multiple requests across multiple sessions without reauthorising
 - Extra support allows the native saving of CSV files and conversion to DataFrame objects
 - Easy enough for beginners, but powerful enough for advanced users